Americans Moving to Portugal: The Definitive Guide

 |Los Angeles, USA||Lisbon, Portugal||$3,205.42|

-Americans can enter Portugal without a visa.
+With a valid American passport, US citizens can enter Portugal without a visa.
 They can stay in Portugal visa-free for up to 90 days for business or touristic purposes.
 However, if you want to stay in the country for more than three months, you will need a visa and a residence permit.

 Portugal has several different kinds of visas, such as residence, work, or family reunification visas.
 You can apply for a visa through SEF.